Commuting integrable maps from a deformed D$_4$ cluster algebra: Cluster structure and commuting map

 as well as satisfying mixed linear relations, such as \beq ({\cal S}^4-1)({\cal T}^3-1)({\cal T}^2-1)\, \bd_{m,n}=0. \eeq Subject to the initial conditions specified by the seed \eqref{tropseed}, the leading order growth of the d-vectors as $m,n\to\infty$ is given by \beq \bd_{m,n}= \boa\, n^2 +\bob \,nm +\boc\, m^2 + O(n) + O(m), \qquad \boe_{m,n}\sim 2 \bd_{m,n}, \eeq where

 \end{thm} \begin{prf} The $n$ part of the statement, namely the fact that the d-vectors lie in the kernel of $\tilde{\cal L}$, was already given in Theorem 5.11 of \cite{hkm24}, together with the coefficient vector $\boa$ multiplying the leading $n^2$ growth in this lattice direction.
 The proof of the rest of the statement follows a very similar pattern, and also closely resembles the proofs of analogous results on the solution of a tropical system associated with a deformed $\rA_3$ map (cf.\ Lemma 2.10 and Theorem 2.11 in \cite{hkm24}).
 The main point is that the solution of \eqref{trophirotaeqs} on $\Z^2$ is completely determined by fixing a tropical seed, with the specific choice \eqref{tropseed} being the one that corresponds to \eqref{TXseed}.
-Then the expression \eqref{Vdef} can be rewritten as \beq \bV_{m,n} = ({\cal T}^3-1)({\cal T}^2-1)\, \bd_{m,n-2}, \eeq and then note that by the 4-periodicity in Lemma~\ref{tropmaps} we have
+Then we see that, on the one hand, the expression \eqref{Vdef} can be rewritten as \beq \bV_{m,n} = ({\cal T}^3-1)({\cal T}^2-1)\, \bd_{m,n-2}, \eeq while on the other hand, by the 4-periodicity in Lemma~\ref{tropmaps}, we have

 which together with \eqref{Vd} imply that the linear relations $\tilde{\cal L}\, \bd_{m,n}=0$ and \eqref{mixed} both hold.
 To see that the other d-vector satisfies these same linear relations, it is sufficient to observe from \eqref{troppi} that \beq \boe_{m,n} = \bZ_{m,n} + \bd_{m,n} + \bd_{m,n+1}, \eeq and then apply in turn the operators $\tilde{\cal L}$ and $({\cal S}^4-1)({\cal T}^3-1)({\cal T}^2-1)$ to both sides of the above equation, using the fact that $({\cal T}^4-1)\, \bZ_{m,n}=0 = ({\cal S}^4-1)\, \bZ_{m,n}$.
 Now the linear relation for ${\cal L}^\dagger$ is obtained by considering the equations \eqref{trophirotaeqs} in turn, and first eliminating $\boe_{m,n}$ and shifts in $n$, in order to obtain ${\cal L}^\dagger\, \bd_{m,n}=0$ (for arbitrary fixed $n$), and the preceding argument with \eqref{We} can be repeated to show that $\boe_{m,n}$ lies in the kernel of the same operator.
 Given the operators ${\cal L}^\dagger$ and $\tilde{\cal L}$, one can then use the initial conditions \eqref{tropseed} to find the exact solution of the corresponding two homogeneous linear equations, in $m$ and $n$ respectively, which is compatible with the overall evolution of the equations \eqref{trophirotaeqs} on $\Z^2$, and this yields not only the quadratic leading order terms in \eqref{lorder}, but also explicit corrections of order $m$ and $n$, as well as periodic terms, if so desired.
 It can then be noted from \eqref{We} that, once the growth of $\bd_{m,n}$ has been determined, the 4-periodicity means that $\bZ_{m,n}$ is $O(1)$, hence